Syrian hospital hit in artillery attacks on Afrin, at least 13 killed | Law-Order

 Syrian hospital hit in artillery attacks on Afrin, at least 13 killed

-At least 13 people were killed and several wounded in two separate artillery attacks on the northern Syrian town of Afrin on Saturday, local medical sources said.
-The first attack struck a residential area, while the second hit a hospital shortly afterwards, civil defence sources said.
+The governor's office in Turkey's Hatay province, bordering Afrin, said it was investigating the incident in which it said missiles were fired from the Tel Rifat area controlled by the Syrian government.
+Turkey regards the YPG as a terrorist group tied to the Kurdistan Workers Party (PKK) inside its own borders, and has staged incursions into Syria in support of Syrian rebels to push it from the Turkish frontier.

-At least 13 people were killed and several wounded in two separate artillery attacks on the northern Syrian town of Afrin on Saturday, local medical sources said.
+At least 13 people were killed and several wounded in two separate artillery attacks on the northern Syrian town of Afrin on Saturday, local medical sources and Turkey's government said.

 Turkey regards the YPG as a terrorist group tied to the Kurdistan Workers Party (PKK) inside its own borders, and has staged incursions into Syria in support of Syrian rebels to push it from the Turkish frontier.
-Ankara now retains a large military presence in the area deploying thousands of troops in the last rebel enclave.
+Ankara now has thousands of troops in the last rebel enclave in Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)